selimnairb/EcohydroLib/README.txt

-containing all catchment polygons in the selected NHD region(s); - GageLoc.sqlite (a spatial dataset containing streamflow gage points for the national NHD dataset; - NHDPlusDB.sqlite (a tabular dataset containing other NHD data needed by EcohydrologyWorkflowLib).
+containing all catchment polygons in the selected NHD region(s); - GageLoc.sqlite (a spatial dataset containing streamflow gage points for the national NHD dataset; - NHDPlusDB.sqlite (a tabular dataset containing other NHD data needed by EcohydroLib).

 Make sure to edit your configuration file to include the absolute paths of these files (see below).